Beta Sigma Phi

-Beta Sigma Phi International (ΒΣΦ) is an international noncollegiate sorority with 67,253 members.
+Beta Sigma Phi International (ΒΣΦ) is an international noncollegiate sorority.
 Founded in Abilene Kansas, in 1931 by Walter W. Ross "for the social, cultural, and civic enrichment of its members", the organization now has chapters throughout the United States, Canada, and other countries.
+In 2024, it had 67,253 members.

 History

 The organization began under the name The National What to Read Club.
 Walter W. Ross, the founder of Beta Sigma Phi, visited Vinita, Oklahoma, where librarian Leona Schroers agreed to help establish a chapter.
 The original group consisted of seven members in Abilene Kansas.

 Schroers introduced Ross to Sally Rogers McSpadden, sister of the humorist Will Rogers.
 McSpadden, who was active in the Oklahoma Federation of Women's Clubs and other women's organizations, advised Ross to change the organization from an association to its present form and to change its name.
 A new framework for the organization was subsequently developed.

-Beta Sigma Phi was established in 1931.
+Beta Sigma Phi was established on April 30, 1931.
 In April 1932, Beta Sigma Phi was incorporated under a charter granted by the state of Missouri.
 Its focus was community service, the development of cultural appreciation, fostering an appreciation for the liberal arts, and fellowship.
 Its members consisted of women who were unable to attend college.
 Members presented and attended concerts, exhibitions, lectures, and plays, and they also held dance and music recitals.

 Walter W. Ross & Company is the managing company for Beta Sigma Phi.
 In addition to the international constitution, each chapter creates its own bylaws.
 By 1966, the sorority had more than 8,000 chapters and 185,000 members in fifteen countries.
 In 1975, it had more than 10,000 chapters and over 250,000 members.

 The organization initiated its millionth member, Denise Emerson, in 1995, at the Gamma Alpha Iota chapter in Ontario, California.
-It currently has 67,253 active members, and its headquarters are in Kansas City, Missouri.
+In 2024, it had 67,253 active members, and its headquarters are in Kansas City, Missouri.